Close Quarter – Anna Zabo

 Rhys wondered what the drink had been before something creamy had landed in it.
-It looked like shit now.
+Looked like shit now.

 The man lifted a margarita glass off his lap and set that next to the other drink.
 The guy’s suit was ruined too.